-Turning now to FIG. 7, a process for transmitting electromagnetic signals is depicted in accordance with an advantageous embodiment.
+Turning now to FIG. 7, a process for transmitting electromagnetic signals is depicted in accordance with an advantageous embodiment to the present invention.
 The process illustrated in FIG. 7 may be implemented in a system, such as detection system 200 in FIG. 2.
 In particular, the different instructions here may be implemented in a processor, such as processor 214 in FIG. 2.

 The process begins by selecting a first frequency f1 and a second frequency f2 (operation 700).
 These two frequencies are selected in a manner to elicit a response from an object buried in the ground in which an electrical non-linearity is present in the object.
-The selection of the frequencies for the transmitters varies depending on the application or the implementation
+The selection of the frequencies for the 65 transmitters vary depending on the application or the implementation.

 Typically, in these examples, frequencies between 1 MHz and 1000 MHz are selected.
 In these particular examples, the transmit frequencies for the first and second frequencies are 94 MHz and 106 MHz.
 The difference frequency is 12 MHz.

-This difference frequency is the frequency at which a response signal is expected if a metallic object with a nonlinear feature is present.
-In other advantageous embodiments, these frequencies may be, for example, from around 75 GHz to 100 GHz or even higher.
+This difference frequency is the frequency at which a response signal is expected if a metallic object with a non-linear feature is present.